richardrhanly-us/shakespeare-hadoop-tfidf/README.md

 Hamlet.txt@king 120
 ```

-This stage measures **how important a word is within a single document**.
+This stage measures how important a word is within a single document.

 ---